RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ![line_clip_poly.png](/assets/line_clip_poly.png)

 The code is rather straightforward.
 Compute the numerator and denominator in our earlier discussions of line segment to plane, avoid divide by zero issues, and keep track of a lo/hi time of intersection.
 Just be sure that the polygon is in counter-clockwise vertex order, and is a valid [convex hull](https://en.wikipedia.org/wiki/Convex_hull).
 We'll go over an algorithm for building 2D convex hulls later.
-Note we can of course use this algorithm on aabb's as well (though it wouldn't quite be optimal, will definitely get the job done).
+Note we can of course use this algorithm on aabb's as well (though it wouldn't quite be optimal, will definitely get the job done and likely be more than fast enough for most games).

 {% highlight cpp %}
 #define POLYGON_MAX_VERTS 8